elliotperviz/cmms/qm/4-si/README.md

   Once the simulation concludes, we should find output files related to datasets 1 and 2 in our working directory.

-- Check that the maximum force component on the atoms is smaller than the chosen tolerance<br>
-  Hint: Look for the string "Cartesian forces" at the end of each geometric step in "ab.abo" or the standard output.

 - Check that each SCF procedure converges within the maximum number of steps specified<br>
   Hint: use `grep`... or inspect the file e.g. with `vim`, or you could try the following `awk` command:
   ```bash